LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/classes-objects-methods.rst

 .. sourcecode:: csharp
    :lineno-start: 10

    Cat myCat = new Cat();

 Class Constructors
 ^^^^^^^^^^^^^^^^^^^^^^^

-When we instantiate an object, we use the class **constructor** to provide any needed values to initialize any attributes.
+In order to instantiate a new object, we need to know what values are needed, if any.
-The syntax just like the parameter list of a method.
+To do this, we use a class **constructor**.
-In fact, the constructor is a specialized method.
+A constructor is a special method that instantiates new objects.
-Any parameters passed to a consturctor will be used to initialize any attributes or behaviors for that object.
+Just like a method, we pass it arguments that are used to set the attributes, which will also determine behvaiors.

 Constructors can also be parameterless.
 We call this the **default constructor**.
 A default constructor is left empty, allowing the object to be created with any attributes initalized manually via dot notation.